sametmax/django-quicky/README.md

 ========================

-Serving static files in dev without worries:
+Serving static files IN DEV without worries:

     if DEBUG: